Takeaways from Biden’s critical solo news conference - KVIA

 The length of Biden’s resume has never been in doubt.
 The president has had more political experience than any one who has ever held or ran for the office.
 But what’s of concern to those calling for him to step aside is not his qualifications, but his ability to govern for another term.

-Sixteen House Democratic lawmakers have called on Biden to step aside – four of them before the news conference.
+Sixteen House Democrats have called on Biden to step aside – four of them doing so on Thursday before the news conference.
 But that still only represents less than 10% of the House Democratic caucus.

 It’s no longer only the ‘Lord Almighty’ who could convince Biden to drop out